Key takeaways:

 If frostbite is mild, you can try warming the area by placing it in warm (not hot) water.
 You can also use body heat.
 For example, place fingers under the armpit.

-Don’t rub frostbitten areas, this will make damage worse.
+Don’t rub frostbitten areas, as this will make damage worse.

 When help arrives, expect to spend time at a hospital.
-You will need rewarming therapy and additional treatment like antibiotics and surgery.
+You’ll need rewarming therapy and additional treatment like antibiotics and surgery.

 Frostbite is a serious injury that can lead to amputation and even death.
 Even in cases where tissue can be saved, people still have long-term consequences — including bone damage, chronic pain, and arthritis.